peteroupc/html3dutil/doc/H3DU.MathUtil.md

-lin A four-element vector giving the red, green, blue, and alpha components, in that order, of the given color in companded sRGB.
+lin A four-element vector giving the red, green, blue, and alpha components, in that order, of the given color in encoded sRGB.
 The alpha component will be as specified in the "lin" parameter.
 (Type: Array.&lt;number>)

 <a name='H3DU.MathUtil.frustumHasBox'></a>